cartopher/automate-sangis-python/README.md

 __10.__ Next, open the `sangis_download.py` module and analyze the code.
 - Refer to the __Script Overview__ section to help guide your understanding of the main module's logic.

 Upon completing of the steps above, you have successfully downloaded the entire project repository, created a environment and installed all required packages, and opened the project with all the correct configurations.
-If you need to manually add configure the project interpreter, proceed to the __'Getting Set Up using PyCharm'__ section and follow the instructions.
+If you need to manually add the project interpreter, proceed to the __'Getting Set Up using PyCharm'__ section and follow the instructions.

 ## Getting Set Up using PyCharm